 Collegiate leadership consultants (CLCs) are recent college graduates who travel to Gamma Phi Beta collegiate chapters across the United States and Canada to promote officer, member and chapter success.
-They provide leadership and training, guide chapters in self-assessment, facilitate workshops and provide information, suggestions and ideas.
+As professional staff members, they provide leadership and training, guide chapters in self-assessment, facilitate workshops and provide information, suggestions and ideas.

-As representatives of our international organization, CLCs gain leadership, management and communication skills.
-They are valuable pillars in the Sorority's structure and success.
-CLCs are specially trained in all aspects of Gamma Phi Beta and serve many roles while on the road, from teacher to motivator to confidante.
+Collegiate leadership consultants gain valuable professional skills to prepare them for a successful career in many different fields.
+These include leadership, management and communication skills.
+Specially trained in all aspects of Gamma Phi Beta, CLCs serve many roles while on the road, from teacher to motivator to confidante.

 To learn more about the CLC Program History, click here.